 At the end of the day, don’t worry so much about your total time under tension.
 Instead, think about the amount of stimulating reps you delivered to the muscle you were training (2).
 Stimulating reps are the reps that are performed at high levels of muscle activation and at slower contraction velocities.
 AKA, the last few reps in a set to failure, or all of the reps in sets at or above 80% of your 1RM for that particular exercise.
 Use training to failure as a tool in your program as training to failure too often can negatively affect gains (10).
 Your best bet for increasing the amount of stimulating reps you perform is by lifting heavy and doing so often!

-Special thanks to Dr. Chris Beardsley for his phenomenal write-up on Time Under Tension – if you’re interested in an even more in-depth discussion of the topic check out his article here for more info.
+If you’re interested in an even more in-depth discussion of the topic, check Dr. Chris Beardsley’s article here for more info.

 - Adam, A., & De Luca, C. J. (2003).
 Recruitment order of motor units in human vastus lateralis muscle is maintained during fatiguing contractions.
 Journal of Neurophysiology, 90(5), 2919-2927.

 - Beardsley, C. (2018).
 What is time under tension?
 Retrieved from: https://medium.com/@SandCResearch/what-is-time-under-tension-d96afdea16e6